Reiter Engineering: Reiter Engineering R-EX (2015)

 The Reiter Engineering R-EX at Adelaide Street Circuit for the 2017 Australian GT Championship.

-According to team owner and founder Hans Reiter, the Reiter Engineering R-EX sought to return emotion in GT racing, a quality he says was lost after the end of the FIA GT1 class of the 1990s.
+Team owner Hans Reiter developed the Reiter Engineering R-EX with "emotion in mind", a quality he says was lost after the end of the FIA GT1 class of the 1990s.

-An update based on the Gallardo GT3 FL2, the R-EX was introduced in 2015 and represented the culmination of the Gallardo in motorsport.
-The car's name stood for 'Reiter Extenso', and was an extensive facelift of the racing Gallardo, hence part of the name 'Extenso'.
+An extensive update based on the Gallardo GT3 FL2, the R-EX, which stood for 'Reiter Extenso' referring to the car's wide range of extended updates, was introduced in 2015 and represented the culmination of the Gallardo in motorsport.
+It extended the life of the Gallardo in motorsport beyond the debut of Lamborghini's factory-built Huracán GT3.
 The R-EX maintains the 5.2-litre naturally-aspirated V10 engine from the previous Gallardos.
 It is 100% carbon fibre, and is wider by five inches than the Gallardo GT3 FL2 to improve rear-end grip.
 It also featured new front and rear lights, new camshafts for an improvement on low-end torque, Mahle pistons for better reliability and efficiency, and a retuned exhaust for a more aggressive sound.
 A total of 10 units were produced to compete in various GT3 racing series.

-It debuted in the 2015 Blancpain GT Sprint Series and won the qualifying race of the fourth round with the company's works team at Moscow Raceway.
-Reiter returned to the series with the R-EX in 2017 with their Reiter Young Stars programme but with limited success, finishing below the top 20 in Misano and withdrawing a round later in Brands Hatch.
-Boutsen Ginion Racing entered with the R-EX as a customer team for the 2018 season at the first round in Circuit Zolder but only finished 19th in both Zolder races.
-The car also saw the track at the Australian GT Championship with several customer teams in the 2016 and 2017 seasons, finishing as high as 4th in the championship standings with Roger Lago and JBS Australia in 2016.
+It debuted in the 2015 Blancpain GT Sprint Series and won the qualifying race of the fourth round with Reiter's works team at Moscow Raceway.
+Reiter returned to the series in 2017 with their Reiter Young Stars programme but with limited success, finishing below the top 20 in Misano and withdrawing a round later in Brands Hatch.
+Boutsen Ginion Racing entered as a customer team for the 2018 season at the first round in Circuit Zolder but only finished 19th in both Zolder races.
+The car also saw the track at the Australian GT Championship with several customer teams in the 2016 and 2017 seasons, finishing as high as 4th with Roger Lago and JBS Australia in 2016.